Record (TV network): Sale to Edir Macedo

 With Record already suffering a serious crisis and on the verge of bankruptcy, Silvio Santos convinces Paulo Machado de Carvalho to put the station up for sale.
 Until that time, besides the very low audience, the channel had annual revenues of $2.5 million, but had debts that exceeded $20 million.

+Beginning in 1988, interest for a potential buyer emerged.
+One of the first candidates was print conglomerate Grupo Abril, who tried bidding for a network during the auction of the Tupi licenses.
+In May of that year, the group offered US$14 million to try acquiring the assets that were owned by the Machado de Carvalho family.

 Soon after learning about the sale of the channel, the leader of the UCKG, Edir Macedo, became interested in buying Rede Record.
 At the time, he was in the United States and learned about the sale of the station from his lawyer Paulo Roberto Guimarães.
 Macedo appointed pastor Laprovita Vieira to be the intermediary of the purchase of Record.
 Laprovita had a meeting with Demerval Gonçalves, representative of Silvio Santos and Paulo Machado de Carvalho, at the station's old headquarters in the Moema district of São Paulo; the negotiation was quick.
 Besides TV Record, Edir Macedo also acquired Rádio Record, which, like the television channel, was in bad shape and also belonged to Machado de Carvalho's family and to Grupo Silvio Santos.

 A meeting was held with lawyers from both parties, which was attended by Laprovita, Edir, Silvio Santos and his partner Paulo Machado de Carvalho.
 The requested amount was accepted by both parties, both Edir Macedo and Silvio Santos' representative.
 Days later, Silvio Santos regretted the sale, but he was aware of Record's precarious situation and had no other way out, since both he and Paulo Machado de Carvalho were still unable to pay Record's debts.
 Some creditors threatened to file for bankruptcy for the chaotic situation the channel was in.

 After the sale, it was rumored that Record would become a channel with completely religious programming which would be used by UCKG, founded by Edir Macedo.
 However, this did not actually happen, but until today, the station shows some evangelical programs, especially in the early morning hours.
 The new directors of the station after the purchase, together with Macedo, decided to continue the station's commercial activities.

-The deal led to the creation of Central Record de Comunicação (now Grupo Record) in 1989, which became the main media conglomerate controlled by Macedo himself, which today includes, besides RecordTV and Rádio Record, the portal R7, Record Entretenimento, and later Record News.
+The deal led to the creation of Central Record de Comunicação (now Grupo Record) in 1989, which became the main media conglomerate controlled by Macedo himself, which today includes, besides Record and Rádio Record, the portal R7, Record Entretenimento, and later Record News.